 Risk adjustment.
-In analyzing trends, it is advisable to calculate risk-adjusted QI rates to control for any changes that may occur in your patient population over time.
+Risk adjustment is not currently available for AHRQ's QI software as of the v6.0 release but may be available in the future.
+Once risk-adjusted data are available, when analyzing trends, it is advisable to calculate risk-adjusted QI rates to control for any changes that may occur in your patient population over time.
 If your patient characteristics remain stable over time, however, there is less need for risk adjustment.
 Different methods of risk adjustment can be used for your trend analysis.
-You may choose to use AHRQ's risk adjustment method, which is incorporated into the AHRQ QI software programs.
 Once you select a method, it should be applied consistently to rates across your trend timeline.